The reviewee's performance review perspective

 You are able to use our Rich Text Editor (RTE) to assist in highlighting your text additionally with bullet points, hyperlinks and general text formatting!
 Check out some options in this quick animation:

-The last bit of the self-assessment is a overall performance rating.
+The last bit of the self-assessment is an overall performance rating.
 As with the 2D chart, this feature can be switched off by your company's HR team, or it can be customized to include multiple options.
 This is also where you can rate your overall performance on a scale, e.g. from "superb" to "needs improvement."
-With each rating level you'll alsosee a short explanation when you select it in the drop-down.
+With each rating level you'll also see a short explanation when you select it in the drop-down.
+HR may also enable the ability to add attachments to your self-assessment.
+This may allow you to illustrate an answer you gave in a free-text question a little better:

 Resources to help you write your self-assessment

-To help you with your review and refresh your memory of past accomplishments, there is a resources section at the bottom of the Performance Review page.
+To help you with your review and refresh your memory of past accomplishments, there is a Helpful Resources sidebar to the right of the Performance Review page.

-For instance, the tabs list your objectives, provides access to previous Performance Reviews and peer 360-Degree Feedback.
+For instance, under the 'All Activity' filter, you'll get a list your objectives, access to previous Performance Reviews and peer 360-Degree Feedback.
 It also displays any continuous feedback you sent and received.

 Sharing and signing the review

 While your self-assessment is private to you at first, you'll need to share it with your manager at some point.
-Maybe this will be before before the Performance Review meeting, maybe after.
+Maybe this will be before the Performance Review meeting, maybe after.
 It depends on your company's setup.
-Just press the "share" button when you're ready.
+At the bottom of the review, below the Overall rating or final question, you may Preview your answers and what will resemble the finished review.
+In any case, pressing the "Share" button will give you that final Preview anyway - click on it when you're ready!:

-Once you push the share button, your manager will receive an email notification.
-The mail contains the link to your self-assessment, but not its contents.
-You can keep editing the review before they checks it out, but every edit you make after sharing will trigger an email notification to her.
+Once you push the share button, your manager will receive an email notification, and you'll be brought to the overview of your shared review.
+That mail contains the link to your self-assessment, but the email does not contain its contents.
+You can keep editing the review before they check it out, but every edit you make after sharing will trigger an email notification to them.
 That way, if they have already read it, they'll know to go back into the system and read the modified version.

-Once you've shared the review, you will see an "Un-share" button in place of the share button.
+Once you've shared the review, you will see an "Un-share" button at the bottom of the shared view.
 So if you change your mind after sharing, you can hide the review again, work on it further, and then share it again when you're sure you are ready.

 What happens next?